Wildhoney/Taskfile/README.md

 ## Conditional Tasks

-It's a common requirement to be able to run tasks conditionally on an environment variable.
-With Taskfile we have a simple implementation using the `env` key which is validating against the current `NODE_ENV` value.
+It's a common requirement to be able to run tasks conditionally based on an environment variable.
+With Taskfile we have a simple implementation using the `env` key which is validated against the current `NODE_ENV` value.

 ```yaml
 - name: build